In this scenario, you synchronize your 1st level support's Jira Service Desk system with your 2nd level support's Jira Service Desk installation:

 Public comments made by 2nd level support will be created as internal comments in the 1st level Jira Service Desk system.

 Now, we will configure this scenario as a guide.
-The two sample projects will be configured on the same Jira system: in most real world scenarios, Backbone will integrate projects on separate Jira systems, but the configuration is very similar in both cases.
+The two sample projects will be configured on the same Jira system: in most real world scenarios, Backbone will synchronize projects on separate Jira systems, but the configuration is very similar in both cases.

 Set up projects